provenance-io/docs/p8e/p8e-usage/architecture.md

   * An  EOS for your own p8e execution environment
   * Replication feature enabled

-#### Provenance Node
+#### Provenance Blockchain Node

-A provenance node provides your P8e execution environment with a means to read events and send transactions to the distributed Provenance network.
+A provenance node provides your P8e execution environment with a means to read events and send transactions to the distributed Provenance Blockchain network.
 See [here](../../blockchain/running-a-node/running-a-node-1/) for setup.

 #### Postgres 13